Breiðamerkurjökull: the Glacier Behind Jökulsárlón

 Best Time to Visit

-• Stunning year-round—each season brings different light
+• Worth visiting year-round; each season brings different light

 • Summer for boat tours (May–October) and midnight sun